abgm/daily-batch-scripts/README.md

 # daily-batch-scripts
-some script I've used every day in some old works
+some script I've used every day in some old jobs
+On Windows -> open Run, type shell: startup and hit Enter.
+Add shortcut for script that you want to run on windows startup ...